 - 10 December

 After submitting your annual income tax declaration, you will either pay the Finanzamt or get reimbursed for the difference between the prepayments and the final income tax amount.

 How are the advance tax payments determined?

 In the first year of business, this amount depends on your information in the tax office questionnaire.
 When you register as a freelancer in Germany, you have to provide the estimations for your expected yearly income to the Finanzamt, and they determine the prepayments based on those figures.

-If you already have been a freelancer in Germany for over a year, then the amount of the advance payments is calculated based on your total income from the previous year.
+If you already have been a freelancer in Germany for over a year, then the amount of the advance payments are calculated based on your total income from the previous year.

 But what if you had a great last year and now having a crappy current year (2020 anyone?)